 The title of Kristen Welch’s book “Raising Grateful Kids in an Entitled World” sounds like the typical how-to parenting book.
 Do this, and your kids will be like that.

-But Welch’s ability to tell stories – stories of her own life and others – pulls the reader in, exposing Welch’s failures, mistakes, and successes.
+But Welch’s ability to tell stories, stories of her own life and others, pulls the reader in, exposing Welch’s failures, mistakes, and successes.

-We’re right there with her as she wrestles with her decision not to allow her kids to have smart phones until high school.
+We’re right there with her as she wrestles with her decision not to allow her kids to have smartphones until high school.
 And cringe as a special family outing is cut short after escalating quarreling and ingratitude don’t stop.

 The tone of Welch’s book feels more like chatting with a close friend than advice from an expert.
-The successes the Welch family has experienced are both insightful and inspirational and the challenges help us feel we’re not alone.
+The successes the Welch family has experienced are both insightful and inspirational and their challenges help us feel we’re not alone.

 What Parents Need to Do to Stop Entitlement

 Raising kids is hard.
 Raising kids who are grateful and show few signs of entitlement can seem downright impossible at times.

 Welch describes how easy it is to get sucked into the Western, and especially American, culture of wanting more, of never being satisfied and pursuing happiness with material things.
 But she concludes: